hosua/aws-url-shortener/README.md

 # AWS URL Shortener

-This project is a simple URL shortener that deploys a stack using the AWS CDK.
+This project is a simple URL shortener that is deployed as a CloudFormation Stack using the AWS CDK.
 It should serve as a useful example to get started with CDK.

 ### Getting Started